Crowthorne: Schools

 Crowthorne houses Wellington College, a large co-educational boarding and day independent school, opened in 1859 as a monument to the Duke of Wellington (1769–1852).
 It became fully coeducational in 2005.
-Edgbarrow is a secondary school there are 5 primary schools: Hatch Ride Primary, New Scotland Hill, Crowthorne Church of England School, Wildmoor Heath (formerly Broadmoor Primary) and Oaklands Junior.
+Edgbarrow is a secondary school and there are 5 primary schools: Hatch Ride Primary, New Scotland Hill, Crowthorne Church of England School, Wildmoor Heath (formerly Broadmoor Primary) and Oaklands Junior.
 There are some pre-preparatory and preparatory schools, nurseries and childcare centres for children between 3 months and 11 years old.

 Aeronautics

 C. F. Taylor grew into a large international aeronautical fabrications business, later part of British Aerospace.
 It was born in a shed of the Buckler premises in Heath Hill Road shortly after World War II.
 Metal craftsman C. F. Taylor single-handedly produced aluminium racing fairings for motorcycles and bodies for early Buckler cars.

 Local societies and community groups

 Crowthorne holds a biennial carnival, usually in early July, organised by the Crowthorne Carnival Association, with some individual events put up by local schools, groups and businesses.
 Crowthorne Amateur Theatrical Society was founded in 1978.
 The Crowthorne Symphony Orchestra, conducted by Robert Roscoe, gives three concerts a year, usually at Wellington College.
 It also holds an open workshop for full orchestra in September and a string workshop in May.
 The orchestra marked its 20th anniversary in 2011.
 The Crowthorne Natural History Group, founded in 1977, held its final meeting in 2013, due to a diminishing, ageing membership.